bytebase/bytebase.com/content/docs/introduction/use-cases.md

 As data grows, databases and tables maybe partitioned into smaller chucks.
 Meanwhile, you still want to apply the same database change to all partitions since they share the same schema.
 It's painful and error-prone to make sure a database change is consistently applied to each partition.
 Bytebase can [batch change many databases in a consistent manner](/docs/change-database/batch-change).

+## Internal Development Platform (IDP)

+The Bytebase UI console is built on the [public API](/docs/api/overview/).
+If you have your own IDP and want to integrate database capabilities, you can treat Bytebase as a headless backend and call the API.